kbond/ux/src/LiveComponent/README.md

 {{ component('random_number', { min: 5, max: 500 }) }}
 ```

-But what's up with those `@LiveProp` annotations?
+But what's up with those `LiveProp` attributes?
 A property with
-the `@LiveProp` annotation (or `LiveProp` PHP 8 attribute) becomes
+the `LiveProp` attribute becomes a "stateful" property for this
-a "stateful" property for this component.
-In other words, each time
+component.
+In other words, each time  we click the "Generate a
-we click the "Generate a new number!" button, when the component
+new number!" button, when the component re-renders, it will
-re-renders, it will _remember_ the original values for the `$min` and
+_remember_ the original values for the `$min` and `$max` properties
-`$max` properties and generate a random number between 5 and 500.
+and generate a random number between 5 and 500.
+If you forgot to
-If you forgot to add `@LiveProp`, when the component re-rendered,
+add `LiveProp`, when the component re-rendered, those two values
-those two values would _not_ be set on the object.
+would _not_ be set on the object.

 In short: LiveProps are "stateful properties": they will always
 be set when rendering.
 Most properties will be LiveProps, with